Omega365/appframe-flutter-samples-public/README.md

 # Displaying your sample using DartPad
 Use the snippet below, replace __[YOUR_SAMPLE_PATH]__ with your sample directory path in the repository.
+* Optionally, you can append __&run=true__ if you want your sample to be automatically ran when the web-page loads.

 `<iframe style="width:1000px;height:800px;" src="https://dartpad.dev/embed-flutter.html?gh_owner=Omega365&gh_repo=appframe-flutter-samples-public&gh_path=[YOUR_SAMPLE_PATH]&split=60"></iframe>`